-In 1865, brothers Joseph and Henry Best established vineyards at Great Western in Grampians region of Victoria.
+In 1865, brothers Joseph and Henry Best established vineyards at Great Western in the Grampians region of Victoria.
 The Bests hired unemployed miners to create tunnels, or ‘drives’, where wine could be stored under their new winery.
-Best’s Great Western vineyards and cellar were bought by a Ballarat businessman, Hans Irvine, in 1888.
-Irvine employed a French champagne maker to create sparkling wines in the true ‘methode champenoise” and promoted his wines locally and overseas.
-Irvine sold to Seppelt in 1918.
+Joseph’s vineyards and cellar were bought by a Ballarat businessman, Hans Irvine, in 1888.
+Henry’s property still operates as Best’s Great Western, owned by the Thompson family.

 Best’s Great Western wines enjoyed considerable success and much was exported to Britain and Europe, winning medals at the London International Exhibition in 1873.
 Joseph died in 1887.
 He was unmarried and had no heirs, so the vineyard was sold to Hans Irvine who expanded the property and began to produce sparkling wines, a tradition that was continued under the Seppelts ownership after 1918.
 Irvine evidently valued the success of Best’s wines, as the medals were still featured on theof his “Melbonia” White Hermitage more than 20 years later.

 After Henry Best died in 1913, his property was acquired by the Thompson family, already vignerons in their own right.
-Their descendents still make and market Best’s Great Western wines.
+Their descendants still make and market Best’s Great Western wines.